chris-minsik-son/Google-Trends/README.md

 | Andrew Tate  | 12        | 11        | 12        | … | 71         | 58         | 47         |
 | Joe Biden    | 11        | 11        | 10        | … | 14         | 13         | 10         |
 | Donald Trump | 10        | 9         | 9         | … | 11         | 15         | 14         |

+As shown above, we will only be using the data from July and August as the statement was made at the end of July.
+This is so that we can see the change in pattern before and after the incident.